Meridian and Bigbee Railroad: History

 The M&B was chartered on December 24, 1926.
-Construction advanced eastward to Cromwell, Alabama in April 1928, and finally to Myrtlewood, Alabama where it connected with the L&N in 1935.
+Construction advanced eastward to Cromwell, Alabama in April 1928 and finally to Myrtlewood, Alabama, where it connected with the Louisville and Nashville Railroad (L&N) in 1935.
 The railroad operated with steam locomotives until 1953.
 Today, engine #116, a 2-8-0 Consolidation built by the Baldwin Locomotive Works in 1917 originally for the Susquehanna and New York Railroad is the only surviving M&B steam locomotive left.
 It is currently on display at Highland Park in Meridian.

 In 2003 the M&B took over the ex-L&N line from Myrtlewood to Selma, Alabama and the ex-Western Railway of Alabama line from Selma to Burkville.
 CSX retained ownership between Montgomery and Burkville, where there is a large industrial customer.

 In 2005, Genesee & Wyoming Inc. acquired MNBR.

 In 2007, the line gained publicity when a train hauling parts of the Space Shuttle solid rocket booster derailed on an overloaded bridge weakened by heavy rains.

-Between 2018-2022, more than $21 million of investments were made in MNBR, including improvements at Naheola Yard and Meridian Yard.
+Between 2018–2022, more than $21 million of investments were made in MNBR, including improvements at Naheola Yard and Meridian Yard.
 The Meridian Yard improvements were the result of a public-private partnership between Mississippi Department of Transportation and MNBR.
 During that period, more than 99,000 new crossties and switch ties were installed.
 More than $7 million was invested to improve grade crossings and to repair and upgrade bridges along the line.